What are Community Colleges Doing with Labor Department Grants?

 The Massachusetts program has focused on preparing students for careers in six key industries:

-Another consortium formed as a result of Labor Department grants was the National Information, Security, and Geospatial Technology Consortium, which spans seven community colleges across the country.
+Another consortium formed due to Labor Department grants was the National Information, Security, and Geospatial Technology Consortium, which spans seven community colleges nationwide.
 According to the website for the consortium, the focus is on moving students into information technology careers in the following industries:

 • Applications Development and Analytics